Seki Onsen Ski Resort in Myoko offers 4 runs with 2 lifts. Season: December 23, 2025 – May 5, 2026. Updated by Tak.

 Weekdays are less crowded than weekends

-Everything you need to know about skiing at Seki Onsen Ski Resort
+Everything you need to know about Seki Onsen Ski Resort

 A small, rustic powder haven known for deep snow, limited grooming, and steeper lines when conditions allow.